bttalisman/design_customization/README.md

 Each Version object encapsulates a customer’s specifications of how one particular version is to be created.
 A Version is associated with an OS folder, referred to as its 'working folder'.
 A Version’s specifications are passed along to AI when generating output.

 Colors and Palettes are used to manage color usage.
-Color objects can be created for appealing colors, and grouped into Palettes, and in this way a customer's choices can be limited.
+Color objects can be created for appealing colors, and grouped into Palettes.
+In this way a customer's choices can be limited.

 A Replacement Image is essentially an uploaded file that will replace a 'placed item' found in an AI file.

 A Collage is an alternative to a Replacement Image, essentially being a collection of images, currently implemented as a connection to Instagram.
+When created, a collage downloads a collection of images from Instagram into an OS folder.

 ## Languages and Environments

 This is a Rails application, but several other scripting languages are used as needed.

-The Adobe Illustrator application is used to run a script currently written in JavaScript, but any AI-supported scripting language could be used.
+The Adobe Illustrator application is used to run a script written in JavaScript, but any AI-supported scripting language could be used.
 This script has access to the entire Illustrator API.
 AppleScript is used as little as possible: to launch Adobe Illustrator, load the AI script, and close Illustrator.
 A Ruby OS script creates this AppleScript in memory, runs it, and generates a collection of output files including .ai, .jpeg, and any other type needed.
 These files are initially placed in the ‘output’ subfolder of the Version’s working folder.
-The OS script then continues to copy output files to their final location, as well as initiate any further processing that needs to occur.
+The OS script copies these output files to their final location, as well as initiates any further processing that needs to occur.

 ## Distributed Installation